Thanksgiving Recipes Jersey City

 Another do-ahead tip: make all your pies the day before.
 Most pies can sit out overnight in a cool room or be refrigerated.
 Just remember to bring them to room temperature before serving.

 These Three-Cheese Mini Macs are both fun and adorable for little ones.
-Simply put the mac-and-cheese into a mini-muffin pan for perfectly sized portions!
+Put the mac-and-cheese into a mini-muffin pan for perfectly sized portions!

 Kids are crazy for cupcakes.
 Try these Frosted Pumpkin Cupcakes and even let the kids help you make them.
 They are adorable and even have a pretzel rod for a stem.